 Engage the arts to enhance public health, advance health communication, address health disparities and injustice and promote a culture of health.
 This program is designed for graduate students and professionals in public health, the arts, and other health and human services professions who are interested in empowering their communities through the arts.
 You can request more information or start an application to learn more.

-Use your creativity to empower communities from within, both culturally and socially.
+Use your creativity to spark change and promote wellness, both culturally and socially.
 Create a healthier community.

 Building from the same essential facets and learning objectives that shape our online programs in arts in medicine, this certificate program features a practicum requirement aimed specifically at providing students with first-hand experience in using the arts to promote community health.
 Throughout the program, students will examine the many ways in which arts programming can enhance personal and public health and make a positive impact on upstream drivers of health.
 Students will also develop professional skills such as program planning, assessment, and interdisciplinary partnership and collaboration in the context of arts in public health.